 Those going on this day trip from Santo Domingo to Sanoa Island start at the Pizzerelli Pizza Palace at six forty five in the morning.

-It is dark when I get home, a twelve hour trip for sixty five bucks, a value when you add all the pieces.
-I never see these places without wondering about sailors marooned, Robinson Crusoe, and pirate treasure buried by the foot of palm trees, marked by an X on the map, deep in an old chest under an old overcoat that has been in storms around Cape Horn.
+It is dark when we all get home, a twelve hour trip for sixty five bucks, a value when you add all the pieces.
+I never see these beaches without wondering about sailors marooned, Robinson Crusoe, pirate treasure buried by the foot of palm trees marked by an X on a yellowed map, deep in an old chest that has been in storms around Cape Horn.

-A trip to the Dominican Republic isn’t complete without getting sand between your toes.
+A trip to the Dominican Republic isn’t complete without getting sand between my toes.

-After each trip, new moments join old moments on a big quilt in my mind’s gallery.
+After each trip, new moments join old moments in one big jigsaw puzzle.

-Comparing moments might bring wisdom, but it is best done with a pina colada in one hand and a barbecue wing in the other.
+Comparing moments bring wisdom, but learning is best done with a pina colada in one hand and a barbecue wing in the other.